gallarotti/gallarotti.github.io/_posts/the-digitalian/2015-05-02-spaced-repetition-with-neo4J.md

 RETURN COALESCE(nextCard, firstCard)
 ```

-This query takes in account the special case where no cards have been studied yet.
-In that case `firstCard` will be `null` and therefore the `COALESCE` function (which returns the first non `null` argument) will return `firstCard` instead.
+This query has two `OPTIONAL MATCH` clauses.
+This is to take in account the special case in which no cards have been studied yet by the student.
+In this case, the first `OPTIONAL MATCH` will return `null` and therefore the `COALESCE` function (which returns the first non `null` argument) will return `firstCard` instead.